vserova/book/pages/ch_grid.md

         context.GetCleanupEventSource()->AddListener( new CMyWorkerNodeCleanupListener(resources_to_free));
     }

-Note that depending on the current value of the `[server]/reuse_job_object` configuration parameter, this constructor of <span class="nctnt ncbi-class">CMyWorkerNodeJob</span> can be called multiple times - either once per job or once per worker thread, so additional guarding may be required.
+Note that depending on the current value of the `[server]/reuse_job_object` configuration parameter, this constructor of `CMyWorkerNodeJob` can be called multiple times - either once per job or once per worker thread, so additional guarding may be required.

 The approach of doing worker node cleanup described above is a newer approach, but there is an older approach which may also be used:

-The <span class="nctnt ncbi-class">IGridWorkerNodeApp\_Listener</span> interface has two methods, <span class="nctnt ncbi-code">OnGridWorkerStart()</span> and <span class="nctnt ncbi-code">OnGridWorkerStop()</span> which are called during worker node initialization and shutdown respectively.
-A handler implementing this interface can be installed using the <span class="nctnt ncbi-code">SetListener()</span> method of <span class="nctnt ncbi-class">CGridWorkerApp</span>.
-The code that calls the <span class="nctnt ncbi-code">OnGridWorkerStop()</span> method will run in the context of the dedicated cleanup thread and also respect the <span class="nctnt ncbi-var">force\_close</span> parameter.
+The `IGridWorkerNodeApp_Listener` interface has two methods, `OnGridWorkerStart()` and `OnGridWorkerStop()` which are called during worker node initialization and shutdown respectively.
+A handler implementing this interface can be installed using the `SetListener()` method of `CGridWorkerApp`.
+The code that calls the `OnGridWorkerStop()` method will run in the context of the dedicated cleanup thread and also respect the `force_close` parameter.

 The older method does not require the guarding that the new method requires.